davidebbo/davidebbo.github.io/_posts/2015-01-18-azure-resource-manager-client.markdown

 ## Why this tool

 Today, there are two primary ways of automating the Azure API from the command line:

 - [Azure PowerShell](http://azure.microsoft.com/en-us/documentation/articles/install-configure-powershell/): is used on Windows, and is the great fit for PowerShell users (to state the obvious!)
 - [Azure Cross-Platform Command-Line Interface](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) (aka xplat-cli): this is written in Node, and runs on all platforms.

-Both of these options offer a fairly high level abstraction over the Azure API. e.g. to create a site with xplat-cli, you would run something like `azure site create my`website`.
+Both of these options offer a fairly high level of abstraction over the Azure API. e.g. to create a site with xplat-cli, you would run something like `azure site create mywebsite`.

 By contrast, ARMClient makes no effort to abstract anything, and instead lets you use the raw API directly.
 The closest thing you should compare it to is good old cURL.
 And while you *could* use plain cURL to do the same, ARMClient makes it a lot easier, both because it helps with authentication and because its syntax is simpler/cleaner.